-- External user-agents may improve completion rate as the resource owner may already have an active session with the authorization server removing the need to re-authenticate.
+- An External user-agent may improve completion rate as the resource owner may already have an active session with the authorization server removing the need to re-authenticate.
 It provides a familiar end-user experience and functionality.
-The resource owner may also rely on user-agent features or extensions to assist with authentication (e.g. password manager, 2-factor device reader). - Embedded user-agents may offer improved usability, as they remove the need to switch context and open new windows. - Embedded user-agents pose a security challenge because resource owners are authenticating in an unidentified window without access to the visual protections found in most external user-agents.
-Embedded user-agents educate end-user to trust unidentified requests for authentication (making phishing attacks easier to execute).
+The resource owner may also rely on user-agent features or extensions to assist with authentication (e.g. password manager, 2-factor device reader). - An embedded user-agent may offer improved usability, as it removes the need to switch context and open new windows. - An embedded user-agent poses a security challenge because resource owners are authenticating in an unidentified window without access to the visual protections found in most external user-agents.
+An embedded user-agent educates end-users to trust unidentified requests for authentication (making phishing attacks easier to execute).